 (c) a user segment.

-1.2.1.4 The Global Observing System shall comply with the provisions specified in the sections 1, 2, 3, 4 and 7 of this Manual.
+1.2.1.4 The Global Observing System shall comply with the provisions specified in the sections 1, 2, 3, 4 and 5.

 1.2.2 Global Atmosphere Watch (observing component)

 1.2.2.1 The Global Atmosphere Watch (GAW) shall be a coordinated system of observing networks, methods, techniques, facilities and arrangements encompassing the many monitoring and related scientific assessment activities devoted to the investigation of the chemical composition and related physical characteristics of the atmosphere.